iszczesniak/cpp/shared_ptr/index.md

   one managing object.

-* When we copy a managing object, we create another managing object, which belongs to the group of managing objects.
+* When we copy a managing object, we create another managing object, which belongs to the same group of managing objects.

-* The group of managing objects is the owner of the managed data.

 * The managed data is destroyed, when the last managing object is destroyed.